iammehrabalam/Old-Books-Ads-Portal/README.md

 #Online Old Books Ads Portal

-This is my first website in Python-Flask having single py file
+This is my first website in Python-Flask (and sqlite) having single py file

 Here you can